U.S. gives Saudis 'few more days' on Khashoggi probe; consulate searched again

 U.S. President Donald Trump met for less than an hour with Secretary of State Mike Pompeo, who gave the president an update on his talks this week with Saudi and Turkish officials about the Khashoggi case amid concern that the journalist was killed in the consulate after entering it on Oct.
 2.

+Shortly after the Trump-Pompeo meeting, U.S. Treasury Secretary Steven Mnuchin announced he would not be attending a high-profile business conference in Saudi Arabia.

+“Just met with @realDonaldTrump and @SecPompeo and we have decided, I will not be participating in the Future Investment Initiative summit in Saudi Arabia,” Mnuchin wrote on Twitter.

-Pompeo told reporters after his talks with Trump that he made clear to the Saudis in his visit to Riyadh that “we take this matter with respect to Mr. Khashoggi very seriously.”
+Pompeo told reporters that he made clear to the Saudis in his visit to Riyadh that “we take this matter with respect to Mr. Khashoggi very seriously.”

 “They made clear to me that they too understand the serious nature of the disappearance of Mr. Khashoggi.
 They also assured me that they will conduct a complete, thorough investigation of all of the facts surrounding Mr. Khashoggi and that they will do so in a timely fashion,” Pompeo added.